yaya2devops/terraform-beginner-bootcamp-2023/README.md

 ```
   #etag = filemd5(var.index_html_filepath)
 ```
-6. You have to add these to your root main module block alone the source.
+6. You have to add these to your root main module block along the source in your module block.
 ```
   index_html_filepath = var.index_html_filepath
   error_html_filepath = var.error_html_filepath